snorlak1/mem0-server-mcp/docs/MCP_TOOLS.md

 ## 1. add_coding_preference

-Store a new coding preference or memory.
+Store a new coding preference or memory with automatic smart chunking for large text.

 ### Usage in Claude Code